cache-token/cgt-bridge/Readme.md

 ## Introduction
 This repo is meant for the cross chain child contracts for CGT.
-Ethereum layer 2's and other chain information will be hosted in this repository, with smart contracts and tests in each chain hosted in their respectively named folders.
+Ethereum layer 2's/sidechains and other chain information will be hosted in this repository, with smart contracts and tests in each chain hosted in their respectively named folders.

-Token -> RootTunnel<BaseRootTunnel> -> FxRoot -> StateSender -> Checkpoints(Merrkle Tree, Heimdall nodes) -> FxChild -> RootChildContract -> ChildToken (Mints)
+We create our own bridge contracts for the following reasons -
+1. Ability to fee exempt the bridge
+2. Ability to have a custom token across different chains
+3. Ability to pause deposits on the bridge in case of some issues

 ## Design philosophies